ld4mbse/oslc-adapter-simulink/README.md

 ```
 Note: Manager-script role is necessary to enable Maven deploy

-####	Configuring Simulink adapter for standalone deployment on Tomcat
+####	Copying adapter congiguration properties (only useful for deploying adapter as war on standalone Tomcat)
 1. In Eclipse, open the Project Explorer view.
 (Window → Show View → Project Explorer)
 2. Expand the edu.gatech.mbsec.adapter.simulink project
 3. Copy the folder named oslc4jsimulink configuration